Changes to existing water rights

 Changing or transferring an existing water right can involve changing the period of use, the place of use, the point of diversion or withdrawal, or the purpose or manner of use.
 Changing ownership of a water right, application, or permit, or drilling a replacement well, may not require a full water right change process.

 If you are seeking a change to an existing water right, we recommend a pre-application consultation with our regional staff.
 Changes to water rights can be very complicated.
-Our staff will be able to advise you on potential impacts from recent court decisions that may affect your ability to change certain attributes of your water right.
+Our staff will advise you on your ability to change attributes of your water right.
 They will also be able to tell you which records you'll need to include with your application for change, and whether using a water conservancy board may be an option for you.

 If the applicant is not the legal land owner or part owner of both the existing place of use and the proposed place of use, the application must also include the signature and address of the legal land owner(s).